salman3k1/next-firebase-auth/README.md

 ## ENV

 This example uses some environmental variables to contain the firebase credentials.
-You can copy the .env.example file and rename it as .env.local.
+You can copy the `.env.example` file and rename it as `.env.local`.
 You can then replace the env variable values with your own credentials.